 - Preheat oven to 350°F. Line a baking sheet with parchment paper.

-- In a medium sized bowl, whisk butter and both sugars until well combined (at least 1 full minute).
-Add the egg yolk and vanilla, whisking until combined.
-Remove the whisk, but first, tap it on the side of the bowl to allow any excess to drip into the bowl.
+- In a medium sized bowl, using a silicone spatula, stir together butter and both sugars until well combined (at least one minute).
+Add the egg yolk and vanilla, stirring until combined.

-- Scoop the dough into 2 tablespoon mounds.
-Place on the baking sheet a few inches apart (you should have 6 dough balls).
+- Scoop the dough into generous 2-tablespoon mounds.
+Place on the baking sheet a few inches apart (you should have 5-6 dough balls).
 If desired, press some additional chocolate chips onto the tops.
-Make sure the dough balls are mounded higher rather than wider to ensure they won't spread too thin.
-Bake for about 9-12 minutes*, until the edges are set and the centers still slightly under baked.
-Place the baking sheet on a wire rack and let the cookies cool and firm up.
+Mound the dough balls higher rather than wider to ensure they won't spread too thin.
+Bake for about 9-12 minutes**, until the edges are beginning to get golden brown and the centers are still slightly under-baked.
+Place the baking sheet on a wire rack to let the cookies cool and firm up.

 Video